ParthSingh0506/AWS_Projects/ML-WebApp/README.md

 # This web app predicts whether a patient's cancer is Benign or Malignant and it is deployed on AWS.
+### For more understanding this project in depth refer this:- https://www.analyticsvidhya.com/blog/2022/05/creating-an-ml-web-app-and-deploying-it-on-aws/
 ## Follow these steps for deploying and running this

 1. First create an EC2 instance